 “My inspiration for founding AHWGO is ensuring people of all ages are valued as resources and contributors.”

-This is my grandmother who has been the pillar of our family.
+My grandmother who has been the pillar of our family.
 When Susi approached me about founding AHWGO I immediately jumped on board.
 I have witnessed what an amazing resource older adults are.